 The issues relating to crypto currency accounting may be discussed from the viewpoint of holders as follows:

 Cryptocurrency is an asset to its holders and should be recorded as such.
-However, the appropriate model of its accounting depends on the class of asset
+However, the appropriate model of its accounting depends on the class of asset.

 As per IFRS following are the possible asset classes to which crypto currencies may belong.

-Classification | Meet the definition? | Rationale |
+Classification | Rationale | Classification | ||

-Cash | | IFRS has not provided any definition of the term cash.
+Cash | IFRS has not provided any definition of the term cash.
 IAS 7, Statement of Cash Flow, only states that cash comprises cash on hand and demand deposits However, IAS 32, Financial Instruments: Presentation, states that "currency (cash) is a financial asset because it represents the medium of exchange and is therefore the basis on which all transactions are measured and recognized in financial statements."
 This highlights that cash, as the primary medium of exchange, plays a central role in the measurement and recognition of transactions in financial reporting.
 Thus, the Standard uses the term cash synonymously with currency which is recognized as legal tender (fiat currency) in each jurisdiction.
 Cryptocurrencies are not considered cash because, according to IFRS (2008), cash is a medium of exchange and the basis for measuring and recognizing all transactions in financial statements.
 The term "cash" is synonymous with "currency," which is recognized as legal tender (fiat currency) within a jurisdiction.
 The use of cryptocurrencies as a medium of exchange is minimal, and Although some governments are reportedly exploring the option of issuing their own crypto-assets or backing a crypto-asset created by another entity, as of now, El Salvador is the only country that has enacted legislation recognizing bitcoin as legal tender, alongside the US dollar.
 Consequently, cryptocurrencies do not qualify as cash.
 We are not aware of any crypto-asset that would currently be considered cash.
 If, in the future, a crypto-asset gains widespread acceptance and stability to the point where it resembles cash, the holder would need to assess whether the crypto-asset functions as a medium of exchange and a unit of account to the extent that it could serve as the basis for recognizing and measuring all transactions in its financial statements.
-In this case, it could potentially qualify as the functional currency of the entity. |
+In this case, it could potentially qualify as the functional currency of the entity. | Cash | ||

-| According to IAS 7, cash equivalents are defined as short-term, highly liquid investments that are readily convertible into known amounts of cash and are subject to an insignificant risk of changes in value.
+Cash Equivalent: | According to IAS 7, cash equivalents are defined as short-term, highly liquid investments that are readily convertible into known amounts of cash and are subject to an insignificant risk of changes in value.
 IAS 7 further specifies that cash equivalents are held primarily to meet short-term cash commitments rather than for investment or other purposes.
 Generally, an investment qualifies as a cash equivalent only if it has a short maturitytypically three months or less from the acquisition date.
-Importantly, cash equivalents represent a presentational category and do not determine the recognition or measurement of the asset.
-For a crypto-asset to be classified as a cash equivalent for presentation purposes, it must first be recognized and measured in accordance with the applicable accounting standard.
-The IFRS Interpretations Committee (IFRS IC) clarified in 2009 that for an instrument to be classified as a cash equivalent, the amount of cash to be received at maturity must be known at the time of the initial investment.
-Therefore, crypto-assets can only be classified as cash equivalents if they meet the following criteria: they are held to fulfill short-term cash commitments and have a short maturity are subject to an insignificant risk of value change, and the cash receivable on maturity is determinable at the time of acquisition.
+Importantly, cash equivalents represent a presentational category and do not determine the recognition or measurement of the asset. | |||

-| Furthermore, some experts argue that cryptocurrencies might be financial assets under IAS 32 and should be accounted for as "financial assets at fair value through profit and loss (FVTPL)" per IFRS 9 due to their active market on cryptocurrency exchanges.
+Financial Asset: | Furthermore, some experts argue that cryptocurrencies might be financial assets under IAS 32 and should be accounted for as "financial assets at fair value through profit and loss (FVTPL)" per IFRS 9 due to their active market on cryptocurrency exchanges.
 However, under IAS 32, financial assets represent cash, equity instruments, or contractual rights to receive cash or other financial assets.
 Cryptocurrencies do not represent equity interest in another entity and do not establish contractual relationships between holders and other participants within the blockchain.
 Holders of cryptocurrencies lack enforceable claims against miners, exchanges, or other holders, relying instead on identifying a willing buyer to realize economic benefits.
-Thus, cryptocurrencies do not meet the definition of financial assets.
+Thus, cryptocurrencies do not meet the definition of financial assets. | |||

-| | Some argue that cryptocurrencies might be classified as investment property under IAS 40.
-However, IAS 40 defines investment property as land or buildings held for rental income or capital appreciation, which does not align with the nature of cryptocurrencies. |
+Investment Property: | Some argue that cryptocurrencies might be classified as investment property under IAS 40.
+However, IAS 40 defines investment property as land or buildings held for rental income or capital appreciation, which does not align with the nature of cryptocurrencies. | |||

-| | According to IAS 2, Inventories, inventories are defined as assets that are (a) held for sale in the ordinary course of business, (b) in the process of production for such sale, or (c) in the form of materials or supplies to be consumed in the production process or in the rendering of services.
+Inventory: | According to IAS 2, Inventories, inventories are defined as assets that are (a) held for sale in the ordinary course of business, (b) in the process of production for such sale, or (c) in the form of materials or supplies to be consumed in the production process or in the rendering of services.
 If an entity holds cryptocurrencies for sale in the ordinary course of business, they may be considered inventory and measured under IAS 2.
-However, if cryptocurrencies are held as inventory by a commodity broker-trader with the objective of selling them in the near future and generating profits from price fluctuations, IAS 2 will not apply to their measurement. |
+However, if cryptocurrencies are held as inventory by a commodity broker-trader with the objective of selling them in the near future and generating profits from price fluctuations, IAS 2 will not apply to their measurement. | |||

-| | Cryptocurrencies may also be classified as intangible assets.
+Intangible Assets: | Cryptocurrencies may also be classified as intangible assets.
 An asset is defined as a resource controlled by an entity as a result of past events, from which future economic benefits are expected to flow.
 Cryptocurrencies, being legally owned and providing future benefits through sale or exchange, qualify as assets.
 According to IAS 38, intangible assets are identifiable non-monetary assets without physical substance.
 Cryptocurrencies meet this criterion as they can be traded on exchanges or in peer-to-peer transactions, making them separable.
 Moreover, under IAS 21, The Effects of Changes in Foreign Exchange Rates, a non-monetary item lacks the right to receive or the obligation to deliver a fixed or determinable number of units of currency.
 Given their volatile value, cryptocurrencies are non-monetary items and, as digital currencies, they lack physical substance.
 Therefore, cryptocurrencies can be classified as intangible assets with an indefinite useful life under IAS 38.
 In June 2019, the IFRS Interpretations Committee issued an agenda decision in response to a request from the IASB.
 It recommended accounting for cryptocurrencies as intangible assets under IAS 38, except when they are held for sale in the ordinary course of business, in which case IAS 2, Inventories, would apply.
 For cryptocurrencies held as inventory by commodity broker-traders, the committee stated that they should be valued at fair value less costs to sell, rather than under IAS 2.
 Similarly, under US GAAP, cryptocurrencies are not treated as inventory but are classified as intangible assets with indefinite useful lives. |

 Based on the applicable IAS/IFRS and US GAAP, the accounting treatment for cryptocurrency transactions can be explained as follows: